Inside USBE > Departments and Programs > Special Education Services > Resources > Professional Learning

 The annual Utah Institute on Special Education Law is designed for administrators, educators, service providers, families, attorneys, and others responsible for the implementation and interpretation of the Individuals with Disabilities Education Act and the Utah State Board of Education (USBE) Special Education Rules.
 Conference content includes relevant case law, and best practices to foster awareness and further ensure that Utah students with disabilities receive a free and appropriate public education in the least restrictive environment.

-Co-teaching is one of the fastest growing inclusive school practices and is identified as a successful instructional model to support all students’ academic achievement.
-Participation in the Co-teaching Cohort requires that a team of both a general education and a special education teacher attend up to seven days of professional learning in developing effective Co-teaching practices, fostering a growth mindset as part of classroom culture, and differentiating instruction to give access to all learners while considering individual students' levels and abilities.
-The project provides opportunities for teachers to learn from effective Co-teachers and participate in onsite classroom coaching.
+Co-teaching is one of the fastest-growing inclusive school practices and is identified as a successful instructional model to support all students’ academic achievement.
+Co-teaching requires a team of both a general education and a special education teacher.
+The foundation of Co-teaching implementation is a strong coach and coaching team who have the skills, resources, and tools to implement Co-teaching, support Co-teaching teams, and provide sustainability.
+The Co-teaching cohort will focus on building Co-teaching practices, fostering a growth mindset as part of a school-level culture, and providing implementation support.

 Jennie DeFriez